maxpat78/CryptoPad/README.md

 File contents are also deflated before encryption.

-The well known AE-1 specification[1] is implemented, so installing the additional Python Cryptography Toolkit pycrypto[2] or the libeay32 DLL from OpenSSL[3] is required to run the app.
+The well known AE-1 specificationfrom WinZip[1] is implemented, so one of the following cryptographic toolkits/libraries is required to run the app:

+- Python Cryptography Toolkit pycrypto[2]
+- libeay32 from OpenSSL[3]
+- Botan [4]

 _libeay.c provides a C version of AES-256 CTR Little-Endian encryption performed by AE-1, openssl based.